-Going on a family vacation is such a time, with all the fun and relaxation it promises!
-But don’t forget about keeping your house safe while you’re away.
-That’s just as crucial!
-Taking a precautions to safeguard your holiday home in Portugal while you’re gone will give you peace of mind.
-Let you enjoy your vacation to the fullest.
+Going on a family vacation is always exciting, with all the fun and relaxation it promises!
+But don’t forget the importance of keeping your property safe while you’re away.

-When you’re not around this technology acts as your surveillance companion keeping a watch on your property at all times.
-If any dubious behavior is detected it sets off alarms, without delay and swiftly notifies security authorities.
+When you’re not around, this technology acts as your surveillance companion, keeping a watch on your property at all times.
+If any suspicious behavior is detected, it sets off alarms without delay and swiftly notifies the authorities.

-It’s really helpful to have someone you trust like a friend or neighbor look after your vacation home while you’re away; it helps create the impression that the house is being lived in and looked after.
+It’s really helpful to have someone you trust — like a friend or neighbor — look after your holiday home in Portugal while you’re away.
+It creates the impression that the house is lived in and cared for.

 house with a green yard

-5. Not to post your travel arrangements, on media platforms
+5. Don’t post your plans on social media

 6. Safeguard your belongings